bassianotis/electronic-mail/PRD_Email_Composition.md

 ## Open Questions

 1. **Composition UI**: Modal, sidebar, full-page, or inline?
 (User has opinions to share later)
-2. **Thread Display**: How should threaded conversations be displayed in the inbox?
+2. **Retry Logic**: What's the maximum retry attempts for failed IMAP saves before giving up?
-3. **Retry Logic**: What's the maximum retry attempts for failed IMAP saves before giving up?
+3. **Background Sync Indicator**: How prominent should the "syncing..." indicator be?
-4. **Background Sync Indicator**: How prominent should the "syncing..." indicator be?
+4. **Sent Email Sync Frequency**: How often should we sync sent emails from IMAP?

 ---